OpenSAGE/opensage.github.io/posts/roads_how_boring/part_11_rendering_end_caps.md

 ![Axis-aligned bounding box](./end_caps_drawing_4.png)

-If it is, we need to check if is actually within the rectangle.
+If it is, we need to check if it actually is within the rectangle.
 We calculate the vector `StartToPosition` from the segment start position to the end cap position.
 The cross product of this vector and the `SegmentDirection` gives us the normal distance of the end cap position.
 Using the dot product, we can project `StartToPosition` onto `SegmentDirection` to get the `SignedDistanceFromStart`.

 ![Checking if the end cap position is in the target area](./end_caps_drawing_5.png)